m-bartos/42_minishell/README.md

 # 42_minishell
 This project is about creating a simple shell.
-Our own little bash.
-Team project with Orezek.
+Our own little bash with limited functionalities.

+Team project with [Orezek](https://github.com/orezek) at 42Prague.

 ## What kind of features our minishell have?
 * displays prompt as a bash - with path to current directory